aldoht/apuntes/SistInteligentes/ArtificialIntelligenceAModernApproach.md

 Neural networks, connectionism, parallel distributed processing, and neural computation --> All the same.

-Roughly speaking, the neuron shown in the image bewlo "fires" when a linear combination of its inputs exceeds some (hard or soft) threshold, which means it implements a linear classifier.
+Roughly speaking, the neuron shown in the image below "fires" when a linear combination of its inputs exceeds some (hard or soft) threshold, which means it implements a linear classifier.

 ![[Pasted image 20251008121714.png]]